marksweissma/donatello/README.md

 Author Note:
 This project was incepted as a way to learn about decorators (before starting I had never written one).
-While I've learned a lot through that process, some of the technical debt in this project is still an artifact of that motivation that lack of experience.
+While I've learned a lot through that process, some of the technical debt in this project is still an artifact of that motivation and that lack of experience.